2016rshah/bookshelf/README.md

 That's why everybody reads, right?
 Just share your profile page for others to see your bookshelf.
 Your email adress in the top left corner when you're logged in is a link to your own profile.

+For example, you can see my bookshelf [here](http://bookshelf.rshah.io/users/1).

 #Common Problems

 It is possible that we don't find a cover at all for your book.
 If so, try manually entering a different ISBN number or just give up.